codedfiles/glowing-broccoli/Gateways.md

 This curve enforces a maximum and minimum burning fee that approaches 0% as `L` approaches `R/3`.
 This makes it gradually cheaper for users to burn renBTC as the maximum limit is reached.
 The curve — and its parameters — are subject to governance, allowing RenVM to respond to changing market conditions and user behaviour.
 See [Safety and Liveliness](https://github.com/renproject/ren/wiki/Safety-and-Liveliness) for more information about how fees relate to the safety of RenVM.

 ### Continuous Fees

+> Note: Continuous fees have not been deployed yet.

 Minting and burning fees both help enforce the constraint `L <= R/3`.
 However, it is very likely that users will mint renBTC and keep it on Ethereum for extended periods of time (e.g. when lending or collateralising).
 This presents a challenge to RenVM, since no minting/burning fees are earned during this period.